-Driving climate action through DIGITAL PUBLIC INFRASTRUCTURE

-Example of DPI's potential

-CLIMATE AND WEATHER-RELATED HAZARDS SYSTEM BASED ON PRISM

-DPI STAGE N/A

-PRISM (Platform for Real-time Information and Systems Monitoring) is a DPG that provides real-time data enabling governments and organizations to monitor and respond to climate- and weather-related hazards such as floods, landslides and droughts.
-It works on a societal scale in Indonesia, Sri Lanka, Mongolia and Cambodia.
-Fifteen climate monitoring products have been integrated into PRISM.
-It is interoperable with the KOBO toolbox.
+Driving climate action through DIGITAL PUBLIC INFRASTRUCTURE Example of DPI's potential CLIMATE AND WEATHER-RELATED HAZARDS SYSTEM BASED ON PRISM GLOBAL FOREST WATCH DPI STAGE N/A16 DPI STAGE PRISM (Platform for Real-time Information and Systems Monitoring) is a DPG that provides real-time data enabling governments and organizations to monitor and respond to climate- and weather-related hazards such as floods, landslides and droughts.^{10, 11} It works on a societal scale in Indonesia, Sri Lanka, Mongolia and Cambodia.10 Fifteen climate monitoring products have been integrated into PRISM.10 It is interoperable with the KOBO toolbox.
 To unlock its potential as DPI it should be minimal and allow third-party players to build their own applications by leveraging PLACE.

-52%

-decline in deforestation

-among groups empowered by GFW's platform compared to control groups Example of DPI's potential

-GLOBAL FOREST WATCH

-DPI STAGE

-Global Forest Watch (GFW) is a digital system using geospatial data to generate near-real-time deforestation alerts.
-GFW makes open data accessible through open APIs to develop custom applications.
-It has been adopted across nearly 25 countries.
-It needs to enable broader participation of the local digital ecosystem to achieve its potential as a DPI.
+Example of DPI's potential 52% 13 CLIMATE decline in deforestation among groups empowered by GFW's platform compared to control groups15 O Global Forest Watch (GFW) is a digital system using geospatial data to generate near-real-time deforestation alerts.12 GFW makes open data accessible through open APIs to develop custom applications.13 It has been adopted across nearly 25 countries.14 It needs to enable broader participation of the local digital ecosystem to achieve its potential as a DPI.
 GFW disseminates verified information that fosters evidence-driven community action to prevent unsustainable deforestation.
 Members of local communities are trained to identify and control unauthorised deforestation.
 Alerts are shared with local communities both digitally and through analog systems where digital penetration and network access are limited.
 How to encourage safe, inclusive and resilient DPI Increase global cooperation and funding for joint DPI for planet: While the need for climate adaptation and nature data is established in global conventions, greater investments and collaboration is required to build DPI approaches to tackle climate action.
 Doing so avoids fragmentation and duplication while channeling the cooperation and actions needed for common challenges facing our planet.
-Build open ecosystems across the climate value chain:

-Digitization of administrative processes, smart infrastructure development, renewable energy integration, people and community engagement and innovative waste management solutions can facilitate creation of public rails in open ecosystems to support the global journey towards a more sustainable future.
+Build open ecosystems across the climate value chain: Digitization of administrative processes, smart infrastructure development, renewable energy integration, people and community engagement and innovative waste management solutions can facilitate creation of public rails in open ecosystems to support the global journey towards a more sustainable future.
 Strengthen local community engagement through shared infrastructure: Countries and stakeholders can cohere engagement with local communities (through offline and analog).
 The modular nature of DPI can customise solutions to local needs and budgetary limitations, within an open ecosystem to ensure that DPI approaches for climate action delivers impact in the lives of people.
-Sources: (8) Digital Public Goods Alliance, Registry; (9) GitHub.
-Carbon Registry; (10) WFP, PRISM, 2022; (11) Digital Public Goods Alliance, Registry; (12) Global Forest Watch, Global Forest Watch, Global Forest Watch, Global Forest Watch, Grants and Fellowships; (15) PNAS, Satellite-based deforestation alerts with training and incentives for patrolling facilitate community monitoring in the Peruvian Amazon, 2021; (16) It is not applicable as it is not minimal.

-Protecting life below water through DIGITAL PUBLIC INFRASTRUCTURE CHALLENGES THAT DPI ADDRESS

-26 million metric tonnes of fish are caught annually illegally.
+Sources: (8) Digital Public Goods Alliance, Registry: (9) GitHub.
+Carbon Registry: (10) WFP, PRISM, 2022; (11) Digital Public Goods Alliance, Registry: (12) Global Forest Watch, Global Forest Watch, Global Forest Watch Protecting life below water through DIGITAL PUBLIC INFRASTRUCTURE CHALLENGES THAT DPI ADDRESS 26 million metric tonnes of fish are caught annually illegally.
 Regulatory mechanisms alone cannot prevent overfishing and illegal fishing.
+1

 ~9 million metric tonnes of plastic each year end up in the ocean.
-Uncontrolled marine pollution devastates marine life and ecosystems.
+Uncontrolled marine pollution devastates marine life and ecosystems.2